daveotero/Music-Production-Scanner/readme.md

 1. **Open the application in your browser** (preferably via the hosted link).
 2. **Enter Discogs Artist ID:**
    * In the "Discogs Artist ID" field, enter the numeric ID of the artist you want to scan (e.g., 305403).
-   * You can also paste the ID in the format \[a305403\] (as copied from some Discogs URLs).
+   * You can also paste the ID in the format [a305403] (as copied from some your Discogs artist page).
 The application will parse it automatically.
 3. **Enter Discogs Personal Access Token (Recommended):**
    * To benefit from higher API rate limits (60 requests/minute vs. 25 without a token), generate a Personal Access Token from your Discogs account settings: [Discogs Developer Settings](https://www.discogs.com/settings/developers).
    * Enter this token into the "Discogs Personal Access Token" field.